-For Undergraduate students, Grace will evaluate the GPA Requirement after the Spring semester, but for Graduate students, Grace will evaluate the GPA requirement each semester.
+Grace will evaluate the GPA Requirement after each semester.
 A student will be considered in violation if the student does not maintain the minimum GPA requirement.

 The student must have earned the required cumulative GPA based on the semester hours attempted to maintain financial aid eligibility.
-The Director of Financial Aid has the authority to grant limited exceptions to first-time freshmen who fail to meet this requirement but whose cumulative GPA is at or above 1.50.
+The Director of Financial Aid has the authority to grant limited exceptions to first-time freshmen who fail to meet this requirement but whose cumulative GPA is at or above 1.50 or for first-semester graduate students whose cumulative GPA is at or above 2.50.

-Undergraduate Semester Credit Hours Attempted Cumulative GPA Required Completion Ratio 3-27 1.50 The required completion ratio 28-55 1.75 The required completion ratio for all undergraduate levels is 56+ 2.00 67%
+Undergraduate Semester Credit Hours Attempted Cumulative GPA Required Completion Ratio 3-27 1.50 The required completion ratio for all undergraduate levels is 67% 28-55 1.75 56+ 2.00